 The original Universal Soldier was no more than a brainlessly thudding actioneer.
 Certainly, as science-fiction, its content was paper-thin.
 None of the sequels improve on this – indeed, without the budget that the original was made on they are merely cheap action films.
 Until Regeneration and especially Day of Reckoning, Universal Soldier III: Unfinished Business could be marginally considered the best of the sequels.
 There is at least the sense that this effort is trying to play around with more concepts than the other sequels, throwing in Unisol sleepers and kids, resurrected terrorists and the like, even if the plot eventually only pans out as a routine variant on Die Hard (1988).

 Director Jeff Woolnough’s sped-up/slowed-down action seems annoyingly posed and affected.
 The wooden Matt Battaglia gets numerous Schwarzenegger-esque one-liners – “Thanks for the hand,” or “What do you call that?”
 “Tae-kwon don’t.”
 The film has the novelty casting of Burt Reynolds as the sinister CIA director turned heavy.
-It may say something about how Burt Reynolds’ career has slumped from the late 1970s, when he was one of the top box-office stars in the world, to the point he is now making hack work like this.
+It may say something about how Burt Reynolds’ career slumped from the late 1970s, when he was one of the top box-office stars in the world, to the point he was making hack work like this.
 Alas, Reynolds is not suited to the sinister heavy thing very well at all.